qishenghu/EvolAnalsis/docs/guidelines/exp_manager.md

 4. **Training Loss Management** – Aggregating and processing losses with respect to experience-based adjustments for stable learning.

 ## 🧩 Core Features
-The Self-Navigating framework enhances reinforcement learning by transforming how agents **create, reuse, and refine experiences**.
+The `Self-Navigating` framework enhances reinforcement learning by transforming how agents **create, reuse, and refine experiences**.
 It introduces structured mechanisms that make exploration **more efficient**, **context-aware**, and **self-evolving**.

 At its core are two classes:

-- **`ExperienceManager`** — handles experience scheduling, allocation, and pool updates.
+- **`ExperienceManager`** — handles experience scheduling and allocation.
 - **`ExperienceWorker`** — manages context injection during rollout and cleanup during training.